-Entries are already being prepared for the 2019 #TheFutureIsForestry competition, with prizes of £500, £250 and £100 for the top three essays AND the top three videos.
+Entries are already coming in for the 2019 #TheFutureIsForestry competition, with prizes of £500, £250 and £100 for the top three essays AND the top three videos.

 The launch of competition at Westminster in June was attended by students and staff from the National School of Forestry in Cumbria, the Scottish School of Forestry in Inverness, Bangor University and Harper Adams University.

 Lorna Johnson, a Masters from Harper Adams, read from her 2018 winning essay and Forestry Minister David Rutley - since replaced in the reshuffle by Zac Goldsmith MP - said the competition was extremely timely as forestry had a crucial role to play in moving the UK towards its net zero carbon emissions by 2050.
 “Your essays are pivotal to shape that ambition for the future,” Mr Rutley said.
 “They are important as we need to come up with plans to make it happen.
 Climate change demands it and public interest demands it.”

 Confor has set an “ambitious but achievable” target of 40,000 hectares of new annual planting across the UK by 2030 to make a real impact on our climate change ambitions.
 The 18,000 target in Scotland has already been welcomed by Fergus Ewing, Cabinet Secretary for Rural Economy for the Scottish Government.

 Stuart Goodall added: “Confor has put a real focus on forests, wood and climate change and is urging people to #ThinkGlobalPlantLocal - and the essay prize is part of that.
 We are encouraging students and young professionals to think about the future of the planet - and the profession.
 We had a very high standard of entries last year but we hope to go even higher in 2019."